AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXObject/Copy.md

 CAEXObject.Copy Method
 ======================
-AutomationML 2.1 APICreates a deep copy of this CAEX object, containing all child elements.
+Creates a deep copy of this CAEX object, containing all child elements.
 The created copy will have replaced unique IDs and updated references, if the *assignNewIDs* is set to true (default).
 When a CAEX class is copied, the nested classes that can exist for AttributeType, RoleClass, SystemUnitClass, and InterfaceClass are not included in the created copy.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)